Qsalman/reading-nots/class-01.md

 page, you can look for the View menu in your browser, and select  the option that says Source or View source.

-*In end of theis chapter Here is some of the thinge you know about now:
+In end of theis chapter Here is some of the thinge you know about now:
-* HTML pages are text documents.
+HTML pages are text documents.
-* HTML uses tags (characters that sit inside angled brackets) to give the information they surround special meaning.
+HTML uses tags (characters that sit inside angled brackets) to give the information they surround special meaning.
-* Tags are often referred to as elements.
+Tags are often referred to as elements.
-* Tags usually come in pairs.
+Tags usually come in pairs.
 The opening tag denotes the start of a piece of content; the closing tag denotes the end.
-* Opening tags can carry attributes, which tell us more about the content of that element.
+Opening tags can carry attributes, which tell us more about the content of that element.
-* Attributes require a name and a value.
+Attributes require a name and a value.
-* To learn HTML you need to know what tags are available for you to use, what they do, and where they can go.
+To learn HTML you need to know what tags are available for you to use, what they do, and where they can go.

 ### The Evolution of HTML:
-**- HTML 4 Released 1997
+- HTML 4 Released 1997
-**- XHTML 1.0 Released 2000
+- XHTML 1.0 Released 2000
-**- HTML5 Released 2000
+- HTML5 Released 2000

-** DOCTYPEs:Because there have beenseveral versions of HTML, each web page should begin with a DOCTYPE declaration to tell a browser which version of HTML the page is using (althoughbrowsers usually display the page even if it is not included).
+DOCTYPEs:Because there have beenseveral versions of HTML, each web page should begin with a DOCTYPE declaration to tell a browser which version of HTML the page is using (althoughbrowsers usually display the page even if it is not included).
 We will therefore be including one in each example for the rest of the book.

 **There is a way to wright  Comments in HTML :  <!-- comment goes here -->